Adachihumio/cpuminer-koto/README.md

 ARM CPUs are *not* supported.

+If your system is not supported by `cpuminer-koto`, the recommended miner for the Koto cryptocurrency is [`cpuminer-yescrypt`](https://github.com/koto-dev/cpuminer-yescrypt) by koto-dev.

 2. A 64-bit Linux OS.
 Ubuntu- and Fedora-based distributions, including Mint and CentOS are known to work and have all dependencies in their repositories.
 Others may work but may require more effort.